bevyengine/bevy-website/content/learn/book/handling-input/input-patterns.md

 While this is the way that Bevy accesses the data, this doesn't mean that you should use input messages in most scenarios.

 Input messages are only sent when an input is initially activated (and can even be re-sent periodically for `KeyboardInput` messages if a keyboard key is being held down).
-Since these messages aren't being received consistently, it's not recommended to use them for logic that needs to be continuously updated, like player movement or updating a player's aim.
+Since these messages aren't being received consistently, it's not recommended to use them for logic that needs to be continuously updated, like calculating player movement or updating a player's aim.
 These types of mechanics should instead be accessing the [`ButtonInput` resources] that we covered on the previous page.

 Instead, input messages are best suited for testing and logging input events, tracking text input, and activating systems or logic that don't rely on consistently repeated input.